Jeznar/GitRepo/Documentation/Work_Log.md

 22.09.23 Implement Ghast's Stench ability that manages an immunity effect and applies a modified Convenient Effect of Poisoned to those that fail saving throw.

+22.09.23 Implement Quasit claw that includes a Poison DAE effect which allows saves OverTime.

 [Link back to my Documentation Listing](README.md)

 [Link back to my Repo Listing](https://github.com/Jeznar/Jeznar/blob/main/README.md)